groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/rendering-documents/advanced-rendering/rendering-cad-drawings/how-to-view-dwf-file-layers.md

 Let's take a sample DWF described above and then we'll process with GroupDocs.Viewer and compare results.

+## What is DWF file
+It contains graphics and text as part of design data and reduce the size of the file due to its compressed format.
+[Read more](https://docs.fileformat.com/cad/dwf/).

 By default GroupDocs.Viewer renders all layers:

 ![](viewer/net/images/how-to-view-dwf-file-layers_1.png)